padukadafa/sisantri/FIELD_MIGRATION_COMPLETE.md

 ## Overview

-Successfully migrated all PengumumanModel field references from legacy names to new standardized names across 3 files.
+Successfully migrated all AnnouncementModel field references from legacy names to new standardized names across 3 files.

 ## Changes Made